txk8/txk8.github.io/content/about.md

 Over time, I've moved from more security-focused roles into hands-on cloud engineering, where I get to combine security, infrastructure, and automation rather than treating them as separate concerns.

-Outside of work, I like staying active through sports, especially weightlifting🏋‍♀.
-More recent experiements include surfing.
-I'm a bit obsessed with travel and would love to work & live abroad in the future 🌴.
-I also enjoy learning new languages 🇪🇸.
+Outside of work, I like staying active through sports, especially weightlifting and surfing 🏋‍♀️.
+I’m passionate about travel and would love to work and live abroad in the future 🌴.
+I also enjoy learning new languages and am currently learning Spanish 🇪🇸.

 This site is a small space where I share what I'm working on and learning.
 If you'd like to connect, you can find me by clicking on the LinkedIn button above.